Beanfield Allotments, Wye

 Register your interest

 Please complete the form below to register your interest in renting an allotment plot held by Wye with Hinxhill Parish Council.
-The Clerk or the Allotment Warden will be in touch.
+Either the Clerk or the Allotment Warden will be in touch.
 (Please note that for data protection purposes you need to read and agree the basis for holding and processing your contact details, and opt-in below.

 Data protection and privacy